cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-1.md

 ## Select a Unity Project

 I'll be using the [Kinematica_Demo](https://github.com/Unity-Technologies/Kinematica_Demo/) project provided by Unity for this tutorial.
-I was planning on using the lightweight FPS Microgame available through the Learn section in Unity Hub.
-However, the environment ended up being so simple that the stylized results didn't look good.
+I was planning on using the lightweight FPS Microgame that's available in Unity Hub.
+However, the environment ended up being so simple that there wasn't much to stylize.
 Feel free to follow along with that project though.
 The steps are identical and it takes much less time to open.

 ![unity-hub-fps-microgame](..\images\end-to-end-in-game-style-transfer-tutorial\unity-hub-fps-microgame.png)

 ### Download Kinematica Demo

-You can download the Unity project by clicking on the link below.
+You can download the Kinematica project by clicking on the link below.
 The zipped folder is approximately 1.2 GB.

 * Kinematica_Demo_0.8.0-preview: ([download](https://github.com/Unity-Technologies/Kinematica_Demo/releases/download/0.8.0-preview/Kinematica_Demo_0.8.0-preview.zip))